-One of the Rome Raiders' biggest supporters, Chet Trebitowski, has passed away days after his 92nd birthday.
+One of the Rome Raiders' biggest supporters, Chet Trebitowski, passed away on September 15, days after his 92nd birthday.

 Chet is a 2018 inductee to the Land O' Lakes Hall of Fame.
 Besides a player for Rome, Chet spent many years doing whatever needed to be done for the Raiders.